Zondax/filecoin-solidity/docs/api/actors/Market.md

 **Results**:

 + `struct` GetDealActivationReturn
-  + `int64` Activated - Epoch at which the deal was activated, or -1.
+  + `ChainEpoch` Activated - Epoch at which the deal was activated, or -1.
-  + `int64` Terminated -Epoch at which the deal was terminated abnormally, or -1.
+  + `ChainEpoch` Terminated -Epoch at which the deal was terminated abnormally, or -1.